 - Smaller than desired

 - Lost breast tissue due to cancer surgery or trauma involving the breast

 While breast augmentation increases the size and fullness of the breasts, it does not lift them.
 If your goal is a younger, more perky profile along with a fuller look, we can discuss a breast lift during your initial consultation.
 Though breast lift is a separate procedure, it can be performed in conjunction with breast augmentation in most cases.

 Modern silicone implants, commonly referred to as “gummy bear implants,” feature a semi-solid, cohesive gel.
 These advanced silicone implants are considered the gold standard by many plastic surgeons due to their natural-looking shape and texture, as well as their ability to hold that shape over time.
-What’s more, modern silicone implants are less likely to rupture, making them safer for patients.
+What’s more, modern silicone breast implants are less likely to rupture, making them safer for patients.

 Breast augmentation is generally performed on an outpatient basis, allowing patients to recover in the comfort of their homes.
 Following the administration of anesthesia, Dr. Abdullah will make a discreet incision on the breast, creating a “pocket” for the insertion of the breast implant.
 The location of the incision depends on numerous factors, each of which Dr. Abdullah will discuss with you during the consultation.
 Following the insertion of the implant, Dr. Abdullah will close the incision with sutures.